jonathaneunice/textdata/docs/attrs.rst

 .. code-block:: pycon

+    >>> from collections import OrdredDict
     >>> attrs("a=1 b=2 c='something more'", dict=OrderedDict)
     OrderedDict([('a', 1), ('b', 2), ('c', 'something more')])

 Which is terse, yet returns an ``OrderedDict`` with its keys in the expected order.
-For convenience, ``textdata`` exports ``collections.OrderedDict`` implicitly if you use ``from textdata import *``.
-Or you can import it yourself if you don't use a wildcard import.

-``attrs`` also exports ``Dict``, an attribute-accessible ddictionary subclass.
+``attrs`` also exports ``Dict``, an attribute-accessible dictionary subclass.
+(Note, in future versions this will been replaced with `items.Item <https://pypi.org/project/items/>`_, an inherently ordered, attribute-accessible dictionary.

 .. code-block:: pycon